The personalisation process.

 As alluded to above, personalised workplace mental health programmes get used more and see better results than generic ones.
 The human brain is a complex thing, and everyone responds to life’s events in their own unique ways.

 Where one person finds freedom in remote working, another will feel disconnected.
-One team member might get eight hours’ sleep a night, while the other struggles to bag two.
+One team member might consistently get eight hours’ sleep a night, while the other sometimes struggles to bag two.
 One might be battling with the realities of first-time parenting, while another is under persistent stress balancing the demands of work with the needs of an elderly, single parent.

 It pays to be mindful of the things that could be influencing the mental health and performance of each employee – and being able to provide personalised support when it’s needed.